“Steve, how many calories should I eat every day? I have goals!”

 As we lay out in our epic “How Much Protein Should I Eat?” guide, some great sources of protein include chicken, eggs, beef, pork, fish, nuts, legumes, quinoa, and most dairy products.

 These four points will help you on your journey to create a caloric deficit.

 Disclaimer: this is all easier said than done.
 After all, 70% of the country is overweight.
 Don’t worry though, because most of them don’t read Nerd Fitness.

 You do.
 This is like a strategy guide for life.

 We’ve helped thousands of people like you here at NF, and we really focus on nutrition.

 It’s why we created our own free, fun 10-level nutritional system.
-Each level gets a bit more challenging and healthier, but you can progress at your own speed to make your changes stick.
+Each level gets a bit more challenging, but you can progress at your own speed to make your changes stick.